-A student's grade point average (GPA) is based on quality points (See chart below regular high school courses 4.0 scale and AP, IB and College/University Courses 5.0 scale) awarded for each grade earned.
+A student's grade point average (GPA) is based on quality points (See chart below regular high school courses are calculated on the 4.0 scale and AP, IB and College/University

+Courses are weighted on the 5.0 scale) awarded for each grade earned.
 High school student transcripts include the GPA, class rank and numerical average.